General Grant Information

 Before a project can commence tenders must be obtained and submitted to the BGA.
 Please note that no contracts can be signed and no work can be undertaken until the BGA approves the tender or agrees to the school project managing a project.

 Once the tender is approved by the BGA and before any grant payments can be made a Notification of Contract Signing or Notification of Project Management must be completed and sent to the BGA.

 The BGA recognises that some schools need to commence their projects as quickly as possible during the summer holidays and will endeavour to process the required approvals as soon as they are submitted.

 For quick access to all forms for Managing your approved grant CLICK HERE.

-The Capital Grants Program is governed by the DET Capital Grants Program (CGP) Guidelines at a broad level and the BGA’s policies and guidelines at a more detailed level.
+The Capital Grants Program is governed by the DoE Capital Grants Program (CGP) Guidelines at a broad level and the BGA’s policies and guidelines at a more detailed level.

 Each school’s Approved Authority is required to sign a Participation Agreement to join the BGA.
 This Agreement sets out the BGA’s and the Approved Authority’s responsibilities, and should be read carefully.